bry-an/data-structures-algorithms/concepts/imperativeVsDeclaritive.md

 }
 ```

 As you can see, the first example (imperative) specifies exactly what should happen step by step to change the color of the button.
 The second example (declarative) simply specifies how you'd like the end state of the button to be after interaction.
-It does not specifify how to do so; in fact, the "how," which is DOM-manipulation, is explicitly abstracted away from the programmer while using React.
+It does not specify dictate how to do so; in fact, the "how," which is DOM-manipulation, is explicitly abstracted away from the programmer while using React.

 ### Imperative - Function